Rusty (band)

 Rusty is a Canadian alternative rock band formed in 1994 in Toronto, Ontario, Canada.
-The band earned a 1996 Juno Award nomination in the category Best Alternative Album for Fluke.
+The band earned a 1996 Juno Award nomination in the category of "Best Alternative Album" for Fluke.

 History

 Rusty's origins are in One Free Fall, a band from Wolfville, Nova Scotia who moved to Toronto in 1988.
 That band's core members were vocalist Ken MacNeil, guitarist Sandy Graham, bassist Jim Moore and drummer Bob Vespaziani.
-That band signed to independent label Handsome Boy Records, released the album Mud Creek in 1993 and collaborated with Art Bergmann on a cover of "Prisoners of Rock 'n Roll" for the Neil Young tribute album Borrowed Tunes: A Tribute to Neil Young, but broke up in 1994 before achieving any notable success.
+Their first EP, Quoc-Te in 1991, was produced by Garth Richardson in Los Angeles, with drums played by Chad Smith of the Red Hot Chili Peppers, a band Richardson had previously worked with.
+One Free Fall signed to independent label Handsome Boy Records, owned by their manager Jeff Rogers and released the album Mud Creek in 1993 and collaborated with Art Bergmann on a cover of "Prisoners of Rock 'n Roll" for the Neil Young tribute album Borrowed Tunes: A Tribute to Neil Young, but broke up in 1994 before achieving any notable success.

 Following their breakup, MacNeil, Moore and Vespaziani joined with former Doughboys member Scott McCullough to form Rusty, and recorded the EP Wake Me in 1994.
 A video for the song "Wake Me" would become a minor hit on MuchMusic.
 Released on Handsome Boy Records, the EP was popular on Canadian campus radio, and led to a major label distribution deal with BMG Records for their full-length album Fluke in July 1995.
 Vespaziani left the group and was replaced by Mitch Perkins.

 Led by the hit single "Misogyny", which featured a video consisting of clips from Canadian filmmaker Bruce LaBruce's film Hustler White as well as Canadian singer Danko Jones, Fluke was the band's commercial breakthrough, also spawning the single "California", and earning a Juno Award nomination for Best Alternative Album.
 The album was produced by Chris Wardman, who also played guitar on the tracks "Groovy Dead" and "California".